barry-waldbaum-rl/reat-vm-setup/README.md

 ```

-21. Run the following command to see the list of alias commands you and students can run from the VNC desktop.
+21. Run the following command to see the list of alias commands you and students can run from VNC.

 ```bash
 alias